How Can We Help?

 (8) Conclusion: The board should conclude its review and issue a decision within thirty days after the violation was initially reported.
 The AVP shall notify the student and instructor of the board’s decisions, along with the right to request reconsideration.

-(9) Requests for review: Either the student or the instructor may request reconsideration by the AVP by submitting a request in writing to the AVP within twenty-one days after the board issues its written decision.
+(9) Requests for review: Either the student or the instructor may request reconsideration by the Provost or designee by submitting a request in writing to the Provost or designee within twenty-one days after the board issues its written decision.

 chapter 34.05 RCW.